 If you are pulled over or arrested for DUI, make no statement to police about where you’re coming from, where you’re going or how much you’ve had to drink.
 Call an experienced DUI defense lawyer as soon as possible.

-Contact the Law Office of Daniel A. Gross, PLLC at 202-596-5716 for a free and confidential consultation to discuss your rights.
+Contact the Scrofano Law, PC at 202-946-5783 for a free and confidential consultation to discuss your rights.